ShadowGuo-Touhou/COMP2411-Project/README.md

 2025/11/12 Ziru

-  I have uploaded the SQL scripts that are used to set up the database to database/Configuration.txt
+  I have uploaded the SQL script that is used to set up the database to database/configuration.sql

   Kindly note that: